alx-sch/push_swap/README.md

 ## Features
 - **Enhanced Turk Algorithm**: This implementation builds upon the [Turk Algorithm by Ali Ogun](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) and incorporates additional checks for circular sorting, further improving its efficiency.
-- **Keeping it fast and simple**: Utilizes integer arrays instead of linked lists for faster execution of push_swap.
+- **Keeping it fast and simple**: Utilizes integer arrays instead of linked lists for a faster execution of push_swap.
-- **Robust Input Handling:** Accepts various forms of input, such as a mix of strings and numbers.
+- **Robust Input Handling:** Accepts various forms of input, such as a mix of strings and numbers (`.

 ## Data Structure

-The following data structure named 't_stacks' was implemented to hold all necessary information for sorting management.
+A data structure named 't_stacks' was implemented to hold all necessary information needed for sorting.
 This way, you can pass the 't_stacks' variable as the sole parameter to functions, making the sorting process more streamlined and cohesive.
 ```C
 typedef struct s_stacks
 {